The Pelican Brief (film): Plot

-Grantham's informant, Garcia, is actually Curtis Morgan, a lawyer in the oil and gas division at a Washington, D.C. law firm.
-Darby pretends to have an appointment with him but inadvertently learns he was recently killed in a mugging.
+Grantham's informant 'Garcia' is actually Curtis Morgan, a lawyer in the oil and gas division at a Washington, D.C. law firm.
+Darby pretends to have an appointment with him but inadvertently learns he was recently killed in a 'mugging'.
 Suspecting his murder was related to the incriminating information, she and Grantham visit his widow.
-She gives them a key to a safe deposit box, and Darby retrieves its contents.
+She gives them a key to a safe deposit box, so Darby retrieves its contents.

-After barely escaping a car bomb, and being chased through a city carpark whilst under fire, the two arrive at the Washington Herald.
-They and Grantham's editors review the document and tape found in the box.
+After barely escaping a car bomb, and being chased through a city parking garage while under fire, the two arrive at the Washington Herald.
+They and Grantham's editors review the document video tape found in the box.
 The tape corroborates Darby's theory, and Morgan's documents verify that Mattiece ordered the justices' assassinations.
 Based on this evidence, Grantham writes his story.

-FBI Director Voyles confirms to Grantham that Darby's "Pelican Brief" was delivered to the White House.
+FBI Director Denton Voyles confirms to Grantham that Darby's "Pelican Brief" was delivered to the White House.
 He reveals the president requested the FBI "back off" and that the CIA is investigating Mattiece.
-One agent killed Khamel to save Darby.
-The FBI flies her to a safe location under the United States Federal Witness Protection Program.
+The FBI flies Darby to a safe location under the United States Federal Witness Protection Program.

 Sometime later, Darby watches a TV interview with Grantham that reveals Mattiece, four aides and lawyers have been indicted, and the president's chief of staff Fletcher Coal has resigned.
 The president (who received $4.2 million in contributions from Mattiece) is unlikely to run for reelection.
 Grantham deflects speculation that Darby is fictional but agrees she is "almost" too good to be true, causing Darby to smile.